YannCebron/m68kplugin/plugin-resources/docs/directives/erem.md

 ```

 ## Description
-Ends an outcommented block from [rem](rem.md).
+Ends an out-commented block from [rem](rem.md).
 Assembly will continue.